YourRentIsDue/RaspberryPickersInternationalle/README.md

 OK we need:

-Light sensor,
+Light sensor
-Motion sensor,
+Motion sensor
-Sound sensor,
+Sound sensor

-The light bulb,
+The light bulb
-The curtain puller,
+The curtain puller

-Ui needs,
-Mobile phone shaped
-Page with list of rooms.
-CLick on room shows list of lights and such
-And a settings page to adjust timing settings for example
+TO-DO:
+Create UI using design in Resources Folder
+Sensors need to be finished
+Main Class needs to be finished
+Room Class needs to be finished

+ONCE CODE IS FINISHED
+Report needs to be written